fsprojects/FAKE/help/markdown/fake-debugging.md

 Debugging works (on windows) in the following way:

-- Download the portable fake distribution `fake-portable.zip` and extract it somewhere (for example `E:\fake-portable`)
+- Download the portable fake distribution `fake-dotnetcore-portable.zip` and extract it somewhere (for example `E:\fake-dotnetcore-portable`)
 - Open Visual Studio Code
 - Open "The Debugger" view and add the following configuration